izknhyt/tango/README.md

 samples, guidance on mobile development, and a full API reference.
 ---
 This project continues to evolve with planned features such as improved spaced repetition algorithms, related links per term, analytics integration, TTS and advertising options.

+## AdMob plans

+The app currently runs completely offline and does not include Google AdMob or any other ad SDK.
+When advertising is introduced in a future update, network permissions and a privacy policy will be added along with a user consent flow to address security and privacy requirements.